My title

 The challenges we have faced in 2024/25;

-• The 30-70% rise in the hourly rates since COVI19, charged by contractors for repairing our vessels.
+• The 40-70% rise in the hourly rates (since COVID19), charged by contractors for repairing our vessels.

 • A continued economic downturn in New Zealand, impacting demand for sailing and motor events.
-We have suffered the second straight year of sales decline, despite growth in Australia and the Pacific Islands.
+We have suffered the second straight year of sales decline in New Zealand, despite record growth in Australia and the Pacific Islands.

 • The rising cost of servicing debt, used to fund the growth of our fleet, from one to four vessels over the past five years.

-• The new booking platform rolled out in March 2025 after 4 months of development and testing, had significant performance issues for users on 3G or 4G broadband.
-This impacted Mar-May bookings and forced us to make the difficult decision to abandon the project, start again and work around the clock to roll out We Travel as a replacement platform 4 weeks later (and 3 months sooner than estimated by We Travel).
+• Significant performance issues with a new booking platform rolled out in March 2025 after 4 months of development and testing.
+Users on 3G or 4G broadband had large delays loading web pages.
+This impacted Mar-May bookings and forced us to make the difficult decision to abandon the project.
+We started again and work around the clock, to roll out We Travel as a replacement booking and itinerary management platform 4 weeks later (and 3 months sooner than estimated by We Travel).
+It’s been a fantastic decision and hugely successful for both our admin team and customers.

-• The $230k cost over-runs getting Awen and Te Kaihōpara into survey with the MCA for the first time.
+• The $230k cost over-runs getting Awen and Te Kaihōpara into survey with the MCA for the first time in late 2024.

-• The initial low demand for Sea Breeze III events due to high pricing and lack of configuration for couples, combined with low New Zealand demand.
+• The initial low demand for Sea Breeze III cruising events, due to high cabin pricing and lack of cabin options for couples, combined with low New Zealand demand.

-• Global issues have impacted tourism and the economies of New Zealand and Australia this year and had a flow on effect on our business.
+• Global issues have impacted tourism and the economies of New Zealand and Australia and had a flow on effect on our business.

-• We were also been the target of $90k marketing fraud by external contractors in early-mid 2025.
+• We were the target of $90k marketing fraud by external contractors, in early-mid 2025, impacting bookings from March to August 2025 as we quadrupled marketing spend, while watching sales halve.

 The future is here

-OSE has now implemented the majority of strategic initiatives, identified in a review of its business operations in early 2025, with the 3 months of financial results from Sep - Nov 2025, it’s highest sales quarter on record.
+OSE has now implemented the majority of strategic initiatives, identified in a review of its business operations in early 2025, with the sales results from Sep - Nov 2025 our highest 3 month sales quarter on record.
+Nov-2025 set a new monthly record and the Oct-Dec 2025 quarter is on track to exceed AUD$1m in bookings for the first time.

 The successful restructure of OSE in mid-2025 has included;